alexisherrera/Serenade/README.md

 ## Getting Started

 To get this running locally I recomend downloading the entire repo and saving it into a folder.
-Once saved compile the Serenade.java file and run the Serenade.class file throught the command line.
+Once saved compile the Serenade.java file and run the Serenade.class file through the command line.
 If you have an IDE like Eclipse you could simply run the Serenade.java file.

 ### Clone repo